fivestars-os/aladdin/README.md

 - `--init` force initialization logic (i.e. pull latest aladdin image, test aws config, initialize helm, etc...).
 This is forced every hour for each cluster/namespace combo.
 - `--skip-prompts` skip any confirmation messages during aladdin execution.
 Useful when automating commands.
 - `--non-terminal` run aladdin container without tty.

+Additionally aladdin checks for a `ALADDIN_DEV=true` environment variable, that when set aladdin will mount the host's aladdin directory onto the aladdin container.
+This means code changes should be reflected on the container without the need to re-build the image.
+Mostly useful when developing aladdin.

 ## Running several aladdin commands in the same cluster/namespace combo
 Aladdin supports running several commands in the same cluster/namespace combo without having to "reinitialize" aladdin.
 To do this, go into `aladdin bash`.
 Then all the container commands will be aliased to be run without prefixing aladdin.